-- Remove the cDNAPure from the refrigerator and allow it to equilibrate to room temperature for 30 min before use. - Shake the container of cDNAPure to fully resuspend the magnetic beads before use. cDNAPure is a slurry of DNA binding magnetic beads in binding buffer.
-The magnetic beads will settle over time. - Preheat a minimum of 20 μL per sample of Nuclease-free Water to 55°C.
+- Remove the cDNAPure from the refrigerator and allow it to equilibrate to room temp for 30 min before use. - Preheat the bottle of Nuclease-free Water to 50-60°C for at least 10 min. - Shake the container of cDNAPure to fully resuspend the magnetic beads before use. cDNAPure is a slurry of DNA binding magnetic beads in binding buffer.
+The magnetic beads will settle over time. - 1.
+Add 180 μL cDNAPure to each sample - 2.
+Transfer the samples to a U-Bottom Plate, and shake gently for 2 min a.
+Transfer the samples from the PCR Plate to a U-Bottom Plate.